Quality and Compliance - Continuous Environmental Monitoring Article in Pharmaceutical Manufacturing and Packing Sourcer

 Annex 1 Compliance Puts Manufacturers in a Stronger Position

-The article advises that "with the new Annex 1 draft expected to be approved soon, manufacturers of sterile medicinal products should start evaluating the needs of their business, and planning how to transition to continuous EM as soon as possible.
+The article advises that "with the new Annex 1, manufacturers of sterile medicinal products should start evaluating the needs of their business, and planning how to transition to continuous EM as soon as possible".

 With regulations on EM only expected to get tighter, moving to continuous EM and learning how to accurately monitor, report, and counter identified risks is crucial.
 Not only for compliance with the latest Annex 1 revision, but this can also enable businesses to adapt more rapidly to any future regulatory changes.